Code-Institute-Submissions/project1_code_institute_Laure_Piechaczyk/README.md

 </details>

 - ### Courses & Calendar pages
 The Courses page consists of a header, followed by a cover with a background image, 3 sections and a footer.
+Before each section, there is a separation containing a sentence by a famous person.
 The purpose of this page is to present the courses and workshops offered by Cripulette Crochet.
 The last section is a link to a google calendar  were users can find the courses in a calendar layout.
+The page with the calendar consist od a header, followed by a div to display the calendar and a footer.
+This page opens in a new tab to allow the user to navigate easily.

 <details>
 <summary>Pictures of the Courses and Calendar pages here</summary>